Annapurna Base Camp Trek 7 Days

 Location and Geography of Annapurna Base Camp Trek:

-The famous Annapurna Base Camp (ABC) trekking route is situated within the Annapurna Conservation Area of Nepal, with approximately 7,629 square kilometers.
+The famous Annapurna Base Camp (ABC) trekking route is situated within the Annapurna Conservation Area Project of Nepal, approximately 7,629 square kilometers in size.
 This area is home to many prominent peaks, including the majestic Annapurna I, which stands at a height of 8,091 meters.

 In times past, before road networks extended to Jhinu Dada, the starting point for the ABC trek used to be Nayapul.
-The Annapurna Conservation Area Permit check post is still at Nayapul, so we check in our permit there and then drive up to Jhinu Danda.
+The Annapurna Conservation Area Permit check post is still at Birethanthi, so we check in our permit there and then drive up to Jhinu Danda.
 The accessibility of roads has shifted the starting point to Jhinu Danda, making the trek easier, and reducing the overall duration of the itinerary.
-Alternatively, you can start the trek from Kande, or through Ghandruk, more details about the Itinerary are given below.
+Alternatively, you can start the trek from Kande, or through Ghandruk.
+More details about the Annapurna Base Camp trek 7 days itinerary are given below.

 The geographic landscape of the ABC trek is diverse, as it takes trekkers along the up and down terrains, lush vegetation, verdant forests, and neatly terraced fields to the rugged grandeur of mountainous landscapes.